 CREA provides safety and regulatory training and assistance to its member systems.
 Information and special reports are also sent to member systems to aid in the system’s efforts to comply with the multitude of complex governmental regulations.
 CREA assists its member cooperatives in providing safe work environments for their employees and training them in safe work practices.

 The cooperatives have set high standards of governance and performance for directors and employees.
 To meet the demands of our changing industry, CREA is ready to assist its membership with lifelong learning opportunities by offering ongoing education classes and conferences covering industry issues.

-To enhance the legislative program, CREA actively promotes and solicits memberships in both ACRE and CARE.
-ACRE, the Action Committee for Rural Electrification, is the national political action committee headquartered at NRECA in Arlington, Virginia.
+To enhance the legislative program, CREA actively promotes and solicits memberships in both America’s Electric Cooperatives PAC and CARE.
+America’s Electric Cooperatives PAC, formally known as ACRE, is the national political action committee headquartered at NRECA in Arlington, Virginia.
 CARE, Colorado Advocates for Rural Electrification, is the Colorado PAC, and its funds are maintained in the CREA office in Denver, Colorado.
 The CREA legislative staff, the CARE Committee and the membership determine which candidates for state office receive CARE’s support.
-ACRE and CARE are bipartisan committees.
+PAC and CARE are bipartisan committees.